Tauranga is New Zealand’s fifth largest city and is continuing to grow at a fast pace.

 Through the preparation of the draft Tauranga Urban Strategy, the majority of feedback preferred a compact urban form, supported by good public transport, walking and cycling infrastructure, and the natural environment.
 Local and international studies show that a compact urban form is the most cost-effective approach to provide both housing and transport choices.
 A key outcome of the draft Tauranga Urban Strategy was to progress with future planning for Te Papa to achieve these outcomes.

-Between 7 April and 19 May we asked the community and stakeholders for their feedback on proposed ideas, potential projects and initiatives to support growth in the Te Papa peninsula.
+Between 7 April and 19 May 2020, we asked the community and stakeholders for their feedback on proposed ideas, potential projects and initiatives to support growth in the Te Papa peninsula.
 We collated and analysed the feedback received to inform the prioritisation of ideas for the final Te Papa Spatial Plan.
-The type of feedback we received shows that we are on the right track with the direction the Te Papa Plan is taking.
-Community feedback shows overall support for the ideas, projects and initiatives that support unique, liveable, connected and healthy neighbourhoods, and the need to take a coordinated, comprehensive and integrated approach in working towards these.
+The type of feedback we received showed that we are on the right track with the direction of the Te Papa Plan.
+Community feedback showed overall support for the ideas, projects and initiatives that support unique, liveable, connected and healthy neighbourhoods, and the need to take a coordinated, comprehensive and integrated approach in working towards these.
 Find out more in our summary of engagement.

 Summary of engagement - April/May 2020 (2.3mb pdf)